- Discharge Instructions

 July 1, 2012

 The rotator cuff is a group of four muscles in the shoulder and upper arm.
-The muscles help to move the arm at the shoulder and also help to stabilize the joint.
+The muscles help to move the arm at the shoulder and to stabilize the joint.
 The muscles are connected to the shoulder bone by tendons, which are strong, flexible cords.
-The muscles or tendons may become damaged fro ...
+The muscles or tendons may become damaged from long ter ...

 Cosmetic Surgery: A Rundown of Procedures